ashton-martin/ashton-martin.github.io/projects/bouncing-box/README.md

 **HINT:** To call a Function, use the following syntax: `nameOfFunction(arguments)`

-**CODE:** Now, call the Function with increasing larger values.
+**CODE:** Now, replace `100` with increasingly larger values.
 At what value does the box go off the right edge of the screen?

 **CODE:** Try `moveBoxTo(boardWidth);`